 The show has become an infomercial punctuated with other infomercials.
-I can’t escape their supplements: either Tom Petty is selling me it during the broadcast or Jones is selling me it in the ads.
+I can’t escape the supplements: Either Tom Petty is selling me it during the broadcast, or Jones is selling me it in the ads.
 Jones even goes full QVC at one point, saying: “These prices aren’t going to stay this low, folks.
-You know what, I’m going to go ahead and drop off 30 percent from Super Male [Vitality] for tomorrow.”
+You know what, I’m going to go ahead and drop off 30 percent from the Super Male Vitality drops for tomorrow.”

-I’m looking at my computer and technically hearing words but I’m daydreaming about my time operating a locomotive in the oil field where I didn’t have to deal with this shit.
-Sure, I was outside on a train in -40 C some days but at least no one told me about fucking Super Male Vitality.
+I’m looking at my computer and technically hearing words, but I’m daydreaming about my time operating a locomotive in an oil field where I didn’t have to deal with this shit.
+Sure, I was outside on a train in negative-40 degree weather some days, but at least no one told me about fucking Super Male Vitality.

-When I come to, Jones is answering his listeners phone calls and it’s getting out of hand.
-I’m having a hard time keeping a good handle on the crazy, but I know the final question is about John Lennon’s death and Jones says it was the government killed Lennon, and that he’s spoken to Yoko Ono and Sean Lennon but isn’t “at liberty to get into it.”
+When I come to, Jones is answering his listener's phone calls, and it’s getting out of hand.
+I’m having a hard time keeping a good handle on the crazy, but I know the final question is about John Lennon’s death, and Jones says it was the government that killed Lennon, and that he’s spoken to Yoko Ono and Sean Lennon but isn’t “at liberty to get into it.”

 Yeah… I was thankful for around ten minutes, or however long the ad roll was because this whole thing was a about to get a lot worse.

 The next show up was War Room, and was hosted by some young guy named Owen Shroyer, best known for being called a “fucking idiot” by a kid.
-This Shoyer dude—who has a certain ‘I’m wearing my dad’s suit’ vibe—is no Alex Jones.
+This Shroyer dude—who has a certain "I’m wearing my dad’s suit" vibe—is no Alex Jones.

-His show is pretty much unwatchable and it’s here where I start to look forward to the the “triggered libs” videos as they at least have some entertainment value.
-The Infowars script for hosts may as well be laid out in subtitles: speak for five minutes or so on a scary topic, tell the listener they are special, toss to a commercial, and play some complitations of triggered libs to give me that sweet, sweet dopamine fix—rinse and repeat as necessary.
+His show is pretty much unwatchable, and it’s here where I start to look forward to the the “triggered libs” videos as they at least have some entertainment value.
+The Infowars script for hosts may as well be laid out in subtitles: Speak for five minutes or so on a scary topic, tell the listener they are special, toss to a commercial, and play some compilations of triggered libs to give me that sweet, sweet dopamine fix—rinse and repeat as necessary.

-“Available now, our anti-fascist and anti-communist T-shirt specifically designed to trigger the left,” the announcer says prompting me to feel empty inside.
+“Available now, our anti-fascist and anti-communist T-shirts, which are specifically designed to trigger the left,” the announcer says prompting me to feel empty inside.

 War Room is then taken over by two female Infowarriors whose entire schtick seems to be just rejoicing about liberals being wrong, I guess.
-This is a constant throughout the entire broadcast, that it’s not so much about Trump’s or conservatives winning as it is about the left’s loss.
-One of, if not the, primary point of conversation is either attempting to dunk on liberals or making fun of them losing.
-The morphing of politics to sports and the parties to home teams you support at any cost is something that has been trending for some time (cough cough Republicans voting for Roy Moore cough cough) but it’s taken to its extreme on Infowars.
+This is a constant throughout the entire broadcast.
+It’s not so much about Trump's or conservatives winning, as it is about the left’s loss.
+One of, if not the primary point of conversation, is either attempting to dunk on liberals or making fun of them losing.
+The morphing of politics to sports and the parties to home teams you support at any cost is something that has been trending for some time (cough cough Republicans voting for Roy Moore cough cough), but it’s taken to its extreme on Infowars.

 It feels like the particular style of Trump supporters Jones has cultivated just can’t accept that they won.
-For whatever reason, they need to be constantly fighting someone, and to do so they have to continuously have an enemy, a boogeyman.
-Be it Muslims, the Deep State, the Clintons, or Antifa, these people need to be told they’re the victims beaten upon by an unseen enemy—it’s a symbiotic relationship of purported suffering between Jones and his audience.
-It can’t be about their victory (how can they, the world's most disenfranchised group, win?) but it can be about their enemy’s loss.
+For whatever reason, they need to be constantly fighting someone and to do so, they have to continuously have an enemy.
+Be it Muslims, the "deep state," the Clintons, or Antifa, these people need to be told they’re the victims beaten upon by an unseen enemy—it’s a symbiotic relationship of purported suffering between Jones and his audience.
+It can’t be about their victory (how can they, the world's most disenfranchised group, win?), but it can be about their enemy’s loss.

-So the circle jerk of making fun of liberals keeps going on and on until I can’t keep up anymore, it’s just too exhausting and boring—it’s the same thing said differently over and over.
-Thankfully their show doesn’t last too long and finally Jones returns for his Reddit AMA—he answers live on the air while some minion sporting a ill fitting suit writes it out as fast as he can beside him.
+So the circle jerk of making fun of liberals keeps going on and on until I can’t keep up anymore.
+It’s just too exhausting and boring—it’s the same thing said differently over and over.
+Thankfully, their show doesn’t last too long, and finally, Jones returns for his Reddit AMA—he answers live on the air while some minion sporting an ill-fitting suit writes it out as fast as he can besides him.

-In response to the first question, I get to hear about Jones’ thoughts regarding white farmers in South Africa, which are not worth mentioning.
-The second question is in regards to, and I’m being serious here, the Las Vegas shooting and if the deep state/Illuminati (who obviously did this) is slipping because the story has been out of the media.
+In response to the first question, I get to hear about Jones’s thoughts regarding white farmers in South Africa, which are not worth mentioning.
+The second question is in regards to, and I’m being serious here, the Las Vegas shooting and if the "deep state"/Illuminati (who obviously did this) is slipping because the story has been out of the media.
 Jones tells us that he knows a ton about this but can’t report on it because he has signed an NDA.